 Courtney’s Recent Stories

-Nation May 15Could Alabama’s abortion ban help the movement to overturn Roe v.
+Nation May 15Could these state abortion bans help the movement to overturn Roe v.
 Wade?

-Alabama Gov. Kay Ivey signed the most restrictive abortion law in the country Wednesday, the latest example of how abortion opponents and anti-abortion lawmakers across the country are pushing legislation that could prompt the highest court to reconsider Roe v.
+A Louisiana bill banning abortions once a fetal heartbeat can be detected is the latest example of how abortion opponents and anti-abortion lawmakers across the country are pushing legislation that could prompt the highest court to reconsider Roe v.
+Wade.